Orsnoire/FightSchool/replit.md

 - **nanoid**: Unique ID generation

 ### Asset Management
-The application uses pre-generated character sprites stored in `/attached_assets/generated_images/` for each class and gender combination (Knight, Wizard, Scout, Herbalist × Male/Female).
+The application uses pre-generated character sprites stored in `/attached_assets/generated_images/` for each class and gender combination (Warrior, Wizard, Scout, Herbalist × Male/Female).
+Note: The Knight sprite filenames are reused for the Warrior class, with Knight reserved as an unlockable advanced class.